hauptem/F5-SSL-Orchestrator-Tools/DGCat-Admin/powershell_specification.md

 ## 1. System Overview

-DGCat-Admin (PowerShell) is a PowerShell script (approximately 3,200 lines) that manages LTM internal datagroups and custom URL categories on F5 BIG-IP systems.
+DGCat-Admin (PowerShell) is a PowerShell script that manages LTM internal datagroups and custom URL categories on F5 BIG-IP systems.
 It communicates exclusively through the iControl REST API over HTTPS.
 All operations are performed through a menu-driven interactive interface.
-The script is a feature-complete port of the Bash v4.0 tool, producing identical behavior from the operator's perspective and identical API interactions with the BIG-IP.

 ### Requirements

 The script requires PowerShell 5.1 or later.
-PowerShell 5.1 ships with Windows 10 and Windows 11 and requires no additional installation.

 No external dependencies are required.
 The script uses built-in PowerShell cmdlets and .NET Framework classes: